 Quantum communication research within WACQT comprises a number of research groups that work with various aspects of quantum cryptography: quantum repeaters, entangled photon sources, increasing the transfer rate, etc.

-Coordinator of efforts in quantum communication:
+Coordinators of efforts in quantum communication:

 Research projects in quantum communication

 Multipartite photon entanglement via concurrent parametric down-conversion processes in two-dimensional nonlinear lattices